 As you enter Braintree High School this fall, you will be part of an exciting technology initiative that has been years in the making.
 You may have heard that the town received a 1.5 million dollar grant in 2014 that has allowed for wireless access throughout the district.
 Braintree High School has been preparing to fully utilize this new wireless technology and has been piloting Chromebooks and other personal devices throughout the school and among its various departments.
-With teachers becoming more adept with the benefits of having technology instantly available in the classroom, we are ready to begin a 1:1 bring-your-own-device initiative that will begin with this year’s 9th grade class…your class.
+With teachers becoming more adept with the benefits of having technology instantly available in the classroom, we are ready to continue a 1:1 bring-your-own-device initiative with your class.

 The benefits of a 1:1 device scenario in the classroom are vast.
 As we encourage students to explore learning through the lens of the real world, the ability to bring that world into the classroom is extraordinary.
 As technology use becomes more pervasive, students are expected to work more collaboratively on projects that depend on information drawn from real-time sources.
 Isolated facts and rote memorization will be deemphasized as authentic data and information become the tools used for students to produce papers, projects, and presentations.
 In a recent science class, the teacher had students manipulating data pulled from the US Government GenBank database to explore proteins and genes.
 As they worked, they supplemented her instruction with short clips from YouTube that reinforced concepts upon which they were relying.
 Small groups of students worked at their own pace in this lesson, serving as teams that worked collaboratively to solve the broader questions posed.
 This is only one small example of the opportunity that this technology presents to our school, our teachers, and our students.
 On a daily basis, teachers pilot the devices we currently have to enrich the experiences of our students and to make learning more applicable and relevant than ever before.
 We envision an entire grade of students benefitting from these opportunities and the potential of our 21st century technology.